-Children with Special Needs
+FAQ About Children With Special Needs

-Not necessarily.
+A: Not necessarily.
 There are a number of areas that need to be explored before placing a label on any child.
 There are physical concerns that take priority.
 The first step in making this evaluation is a complete physical examination.
 This may lead to further evaluation of the eyes and ears.
 Basic concerns may need to be addressed such as the need for glasses to correct a farsighted or nearsighted condition.
 A child with a history of ear infections may need professional care in this area.
 Physical problems of any kind will affect learning.
 Maturity is another consideration.
 All children do not mature at the same rate.
 This is not a learned activity and it cannot be taught or rushed.
 Some children are just not ready for the academic standard of their age level.
-Mental ability must enter in as a factor.
-Home environment is another consideration as well as identification of a physical handicap which has perhaps deprived the child of advancement in academics and presents an opportunity for remediation, the hidden handicap enters in at this point.
+The mental ability must enter in as a factor.
+The home environment is another consideration as well as identification of a physical handicap which has perhaps deprived the child of advancement in academics and presents an opportunity for remediation, the hidden handicap enters in at this point.
 We usually classify the child with a learning disability as being average or above ability but functioning below expected potential.
 The concern is what happens to the information that has entered the brain?
 How is the auditory information processed that has entered the brain through ears that can hear?
 How is the visual information processed that has entered the brain through eyes that check out with 20/20 vision?
-In the late 60’s educators, physiologists and physicians became concerned with these questions.
+In the late 60s, educators, physiologists, and physicians became concerned with these questions.
 Many have studied the function of the brain and the learning pattern.
 We may still not have all the answers but we do know that in order to assist these children in learning we must get to the source of the problem.
 The problem must be met on a neurological level.
 Information enters the brain through the eyes or the ears and is processed through the brain to be released through speech or some kind of motor response.
 If there is some abnormality in this process it will reflect in what we refer to as a learning disorder and must be treated as such.

-If the child is diagnosed by a specialist we need to flex when possible.
+If the child is diagnosed by a specialist, we need to flex when possible.
 Shorten the time the child needs to sit still.
 Change activities often.
 Let him stand to read if that is easier for him.
 He probably does have a difficult time not noticing everything around him and all at the same time.
 Find some method of learning that he enjoys and use it often.
 There is still a great deal of study and research being done in this field being done currently.
 Diet is very important.
-I am not a nutritionist but this would be one area I would certainly look at carefully.
+I am not a nutritionist but this would be one area I would certainly look into carefully.
 Children react to foods in different ways.
 Our modern “eat on the run” diet can be detrimental to the learning process.

-My child seems to be unable to correctly reproduce sounds, letters, or words.
+Q: My child seems to be unable to correctly reproduce sounds, letters, or words.
 What kind of a disability is this?